Skip to main content

 • Some require the presence of the suspect; others allow investigative measures without presence.

-• Contact war crimes units or specialized international crimes divisions where available.
+• Contact war crimes units or specialised international crimes divisions where available.

 6.2 After Submission